All articles

 Q: Which courier is officially recommended for new ecommerce stores in Pakistan?

 For most brands launching in Pakistan, Leopards is the strongest starting point.
 It has the widest city network of any courier at 700 or more cities, competitive rates that become negotiable as volume grows, and a mature API that makes integration straightforward.
-If your customer base is concentrated in Tier 1 cities and cash flow is a priority, Trax is a strong alternative as a first courier — the T+3 payout timeline gives you faster access to your COD proceeds from day one.
+If your customer base is concentrated in Tier 1 cities and cash flow is a priority, Trax is a strong alternative as a first courier — its payout cycle is reported by operators as one of the faster ones in the market, giving you quicker access to your COD proceeds from day one (confirm the current terms with Trax directly, since no courier publishes a standardized schedule).
 Either way, plan to add a second courier within the first few months so you are not exposed to a single point of failure.

 Q: How do you negotiate courier rates in Pakistan?